Bubblin-Superbooks/bookiza.cli/README.md

 Quick and beautiful books. *Everywhere*. `Responsive` by default.

-Bookiza is a lightweight framework that cuts down your book writing & publishing time by half.
+Bookiza is a lightweight node framework that cuts down your book writing & publishing time by half.
 HALF, no less!
-It's a book "baking tool" implementing some of the best design and development strategies in the world.
+It's a book *baking tool* that implements some of the best design and development techniques in the world into the art of book writing.

-Go ahead, produce delightful books that work everywhere.
-Like it were an app!
+Go ahead, produce delightful books that work [everywhere](https://bubbl.in/support).
+It's a single page app!

 Visit the [Bookiza Website](http://bookiza.io) for more details.